ShaunCurtis/Blazr.EditStateTracker/readme.md

 1. `TrackStateAttribute` - a custom attribute to identify properties to track.
 2. `EditStateProperty` - a class to hold state data for a property.
 3. `EditStateStore` - a collection class to hold the tracked `EditContext.Model` true state.
-4. `EditStateTracker` - a component to embed in `EditForm` that wires everything up.
+4. `EditStateTracker` - a component to embed in `EditForm` that wires everything up and sorts inconsistencies in `EditContext`.

 ### TrackState

-A custom attribute to identify tracked properties.
+The custom attribute to identify tracked properties.
+It does nothing more that identifies the properties to track.

 ```csharp
 public class TrackStateAttribute : Attribute {}
 ```

-Appied to `WeatherForecast`:
+Applied to `WeatherForecast`:

 ```csharp
 public class WeatherForecast